-The legendary Matt Rogers retired from Rugby League in October 2012 after taking the Titans to the nail biting NRL grand final.
+The legendary Mat Rogers retired from Rugby League in October of 2011 after taking the Titans to that year’s nail biting NRL grand final.
 Few players have achieved as much as Mat has in both League and Union Rugby, with 4 years with the Titans, after five years representing the Waratahs and Australian Wallabies.

 On the field, he displays an outstanding natural talent with the ability to invoke fear in even the fiercest competitor.

 Off field, Mat is devoted to his wife Chloe Maxwell, one of Australia’s best-loved models and television personalities.
 The couple wed in 2008 at a lavish wedding in Sanctuary Cove, Mat and Chloe’s young family includes their baby girl Phoenix, young son Max and Mat’s older children Jack and Skyla.